alecl303/TheSultansOfSuggestion/Presskit.md

 ## Features <br>
 * Adventure through new maps and battle various enemies!
 At the end of each map will be a card selection that will help and weaken the player!
-* Play each run with different buffs and debuffs, including different spells.
+* Every run is different with a large amount of buffs and debuffs, including different spells!
-* Play with a keyboard and mouse.
+* Play with a keyboard and mouse or a controller!
 * Battle the boss as the final enemy to win!
-* Explore new scenery with custom-made music tracks.
+* Explore new scenery with custom-made music tracks!

 <br>